aviwad/LyricFever/README.md

 ### Requirements

-- macOS Ventura or higher (Sonoma required for fullscreen, Sequoia required for translation)
+- macOS Sequoia or higher
 - Spotify Desktop Client (if using Spotify)

 ## Technical Details